 These fake make up products are nearly identical to the name brands.
 In the best case scenarios, it dupes customers into buying fake rubbish.
 At worst, companies are supplying harmful products and potentially life changing substances.
 Companies have a moral and ethical duty, a civic responsibility to protect their customers from counterfeiters.
 They will also save their brands from forgeries and safeguard their revenue.

 Cosmetics are so highly plagued because they face a unique problem.
 Many fashion and beauty products have a relatively small size compared to their value.
 The space which companies can utilize to produce serialization or authentication features such as holograms, is minimal.
-Not to mention that packaging and appearance are key points in the marketing strategies and branding identities of cosmetic companies.
+Not to mention that packaging and appearance are key points in the marketing strategies and branding identities of Cosmetics Brand companies.

 Furthermore, the outsourcing of production to low-cost factories in countries such as China which may seem to carry huge economic benefits, is largely balanced out and weighed down by that same manufacturing capability being used to create numerous amounts of counterfeit knock-offs.